hdShang/arxiv-daily/docs/cs-AI/2025-09-29/papers/250925137v1-the-era-of-real-world-human-interaction-rl-from-user-conversations.md

 ---
 layout: default
-title: The Era of Real-World Human Interaction: RL from User Conversations
+title: "The Era of Real-World Human Interaction: RL from User Conversations"
 ---

 # The Era of Real-World Human Interaction: RL from User Conversations